- Who is driving whom

 - Please note that the section 'Acknowledgements / Dankwoord' (pp. 183-186) is not included in the thesis downloads.

-Chapter 1: All in the game: Effects of opinion polls on party coverage in the 2013 German election campaign (Embargo until 16 February 2019)
+Chapter 1: All in the game: Effects of opinion polls on party coverage in the 2013 German election campaign (Embargo up to and including 16 February 2019)

 Chapter 2: More interest in interest: Does poll coverage help or hurt efforts to get young voters into the ballot box?
-(Embargo until 16 February 2019)
+(Embargo up to and including 16 February 2019)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.